 The first step is to ensure that the importer (usually the “customer” who is receiving the goods in this scenario) is properly designated.
 If the receiving party is a first-timer, then they must register as an importer with the SAT (Servicio de Administración Tributaria) beforehand.
 This government agency is a deconcentrated bureau of the Secretariat of Finance and Public Credit in Mexico.

-When using ground transportation from the United States, certain essential documentation is a must each and every time for cross-border shipping to Mexico.
+When transporting commercial cargo by ground from the United States, certain essential documentation is required each and every time for cross-border shipping to Mexico.
 These are the Bill of Lading and Commercial invoice, the NAFTA Certificate of Origin, the Packing List and Shipper’s Export Declaration.
 They must be submitted to either the Mexican customs broker or the American customs broker on US side, before crossing.

 Product quantities declared on the invoices must show exactly what’s being shipped.
 Inaccurate declarations will be penalized by Mexican customs.